Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: 1 round
-The target’s impact echoes as a second shock slams it further into the ground.
+The target's impact echoes as a second shock slams it further into the ground.
 The target must make a CON Saving Throw.
 On a Failure, the creature takes 3d8 Bludgeoning damage and is [Dazed](conditions.md#dazed) until the end of its next turn.
 **Using a Higher-Level Spell Slot.** The damage increases by 2d8 for every slot level above 3.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*